My Photography & Travel Guide to Tangalle, Sri Lanka

 Udawalawe National Park

 We saw so many Elephants.
-For us, it was the first time we have seen Asian Elephants which are different then the Elephants we have seen in Africa.
+For us, it was the first time we had seen Asian Elephants, which are different from the Elephants we have seen in Africa.
 The easiest way to distinguish African elephants from Asian elephants is to look at the ears.
 African elephants have much larger ears that look sort of like the continent of Africa, while Asian elephants have smaller, round ears.

 It is also excellent for birdwatching too; thought to be one of the best birdwatching sites in the whole country!